-From festive light switch-ons and Santa’s Grottos, to Victorian Christmas Fayres and late-night shopping, we’ve covered what’s on in the Cotswolds this season.
+From festive light switch-ons and Santa’s Grottos, to Victorian Christmas Fayres and late-night shopping, we’ve covered what’s on in and around the Cotswolds this season

-From November 24 the Christmas lights of Bath will be twinkling once again this festive season.
+From Thursday November 23 the Christmas lights of Bath will be twinkling once again.
 Enjoy a host of entertainment, including carol singers, children’s entertainers and musicians, while you peruse the Christmas market stalls.

-Bath’s Christmas markets will be open November 24 to December 11 and offer 170 traditional stalls, Santa’s Grotto, an ice rink and an Après Ski Bar.
+Bath’s Christmas market will be open November 23 to Sunday December 10 and offer over 170 traditional stalls, Santa’s Grotto, an ice rink and an Après Ski Bar.

 Treat yourself to a mulled wine and a warm mince pie while you enjoy the festivities in the charming Cotswold village.

 Cheltenham’s beloved Christmas Market will take place from Thursday November 23 to Saturday December 16.
 Visitors can expect mugs of hot mulled cider and wine and warm winter baps, all the while browsing over 40 stalls selling traditional homemade gifts, knick knacks and lots of tasty and unusual food and drink.

 There will also be a Christmas Market hosted at Cheltenham Ladies College on Saturday November 4 and Sunday November 5 promising a day of festive fun and shopping including the chance to buy decorations, luxury clothing, local food and drink and more.

 Picture-perfect Chipping Campden will host its exciting annual Christmas Market and festive lights switch-on on Saturday December 2.
 A number of stalls will be in attendance for unique gifts alongside a bevy of local entertainment and choir performances.
 The tree will be lit up at 4.30pm and the town’s lights will be switched on 30 minutes later.